jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 ### Images and thumbnails

-Every file or image uplodaded to DatoCMS is stored on [Imgix](https://www.imgix.com/), which means we can simply [add some parameters to any image URL](https://docs.imgix.com/apis/url) to resize, crop, and manipulate them in various ways.
+Every file or image uploaded to DatoCMS is stored on [Imgix](https://www.imgix.com/), which means we can simply [add some parameters to any image URL](https://docs.imgix.com/apis/url) to resize, crop, and manipulate them in various ways.
 These transformations happen on-the-fly and get cached on the CDN as well for future reuse.

 Most headless CMSes out there will offer you similar functionalities, either by integrating with third party services like [Cloudinary](https://cloudinary.com/) or [Uploadcare](https://uploadcare.com/) or by having their own images API.